Multi-variable Quantification of BDDs in External Memory using Nested Sweeping (Extended Paper): Experimental Evaluation

 \section{Experimental Evaluation}

-\if\arxiv0 We have implemented the nested sweeping framework in \cref{sec:theory} in Adiar .
-To evaluate the impact of this addition, \else To evaluate the impact of using nested sweeping, \fi we have run experiments aiming at answering the following three research questions:
+\if\arxiv0 We have implemented the nested sweeping framework in \cref{sec:theory} in Adiar~v2.0.
+To evaluate the impact of this addition, we have run experiments aiming at answering the following three research questions:

+\else To evaluate the impact of adding the nested sweeping framework, we have run experiments aiming at answering the following three research questions: